Read our 2018 Report Card for Wild.

 Some of Wild’s most recently sponsored bills include...

-From Nov 2018 to Sep 2019, Wild missed 18 of 609 roll call votes, which is 3.0%.
-This is worse than the median of 2.0% among the lifetime records of representatives currently serving.
+From Nov 2018 to Dec 2019, Wild missed 19 of 761 roll call votes, which is 2.5%.
+This is on par with the median of 2.2% among the lifetime records of representatives currently serving.
 The chart below reports missed votes over time.

 We don’t track why legislators miss votes, but it’s often due to medical absenses and major life events.